 From cave to oil paintings, book illustrations or advertising graphics to everday doodles, art is the very expression of a human need for visualization.
 On one hand, this helps understand the appeal of generating AI images, but on the other hand, that’s exactly why it’s so wrong to leave the most beautiful part of it, the actual creation, to the bots.

 Many think that this creation process is not so much different with humans than with AIs: You type in a text query and *zing*, out comes an image (or series of images).
 It may be surprising to some that it’s not like that.

 Creating images is quite a lot of work (for humans).
 You come up with an idea (possibly after a briefing from the client), dive into it deeply, research all the details, consider image compositions, make sketches and drafts, and finally create the image – with lots of revisions to make sure that every detail, every line, every pixel (and of course every finger! :)) is exactly where it should be, and that you have found the one solution that is just right!
 Personally, I love to see the warmth, enthusiasm and lifeblood of creators in their images, and how this transfers to the viewer.

 I hope that many more generations will be able to experience this happiness of (real) creation.

 Spawning AI, who advocate fair use of images in AI and provide tools like haveibeentrained.com (s.a.), differentiate between “artists” and “promptists”, which I consider linguistically correct.
-The work of a promptist is probably most comparable to that of an art director or picture editor, who thinks up motifs, commissions illustrators and supervises their work.
+The work of a promptist is probably most comparable to Google image search, or an art director who thinks up motifs, commissions illustrators and supervises their work.
 That is certainly a type of art in itself, but not the same as actually creating, like an artist does.